DataDog/ansible-datadog/README.md

 ## Role variables

+These variables provide additional configuration during the installation of the Datadog Agent.
+They should be specified in the `vars` section of your playbook.

 | Variable                                    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 |---------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `datadog_api_key`                           | Your Datadog API key. **This variable is mandatory starting from 4.21**.|